Arrays

 EX: chores.pop();

-• Some arrays methods that are available to JavaScript developers include: .join().slice().splice().shift().unshift(), and .concat()amongst many others.
-Using these built-in methods make it easier to do some common tasks when working with arrays.
+.join(),.slice(),.splice(),.shift(),.unshift(), and.concat()amongst many others.
+Using these built-in methods make it easier to do some common tasks when working with arrays. - use

 EX: console.log(groceryList.slice(1, 4));

-• find the index of a particular element in groceryList using .indexOf().
+- find the index of a particular element in

 EX: const pastaIndex = groceryList.indexOf('pasta');